AlvaroC-ML/ml4uhs-dataset/README.md

 ## Accessing data

-The data is stored in LMDB format.
-The keys to the data have the following format.
+The data can be downloaded [here](https://drive.google.com/drive/folders/1srqvMGkF0or4eLNA6L5b9H4S7uUS49Ir?usp=sharing).
+It is stored in LMDB format.
 The following script gives an example of how to access it.
 ```
 import pickle
 import lmdb